spil3141/Tic_Tac_Toe/README.md

 ### In-Progress...

-A Tac_Tac_Toe game build with my custom graphic library utilizing the newly added networking capability.
+A tic_tac_toe game made for desktop platform using c++ OpenGL to play with friends over a local network.

 ## Features:
  - PVP local (player v.s player) mode : local.